datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 *** =instructions1

-You have been put in the `dental` repository.
+You have been put in the `dental` repository, and `data/northern.csv` has been added to the staging area.
 Use `git diff` with appropriate arguments to see how files differ from the last saved revision.